 This is their web address; www.scottmetals.com.au/, Scott Metals, Woolloongabba Brisbane - Metal Manufacturers

-I visited the closest hardware to buy some bags of concrete, these bags of ready to mix concrete costed more than is used to cost when we could buy some concrete bland and a bag of Portland cement, but this is what is readily available today, so it has got to do; I also bought a couple of galvanized brackets that I would lay in the concrete to hold the hand rail firmly up and some screws.
-These are the main materials that I needed to do the job, as for the hand rail I would use the old hand rail, and somehow fix that to the timber post that would be fixed to the galvanized brackets at the bottom of the stairs, any other adjustment would be done while working on site.
+I visited the closest hardware to buy some bags of concrete, these bags of ready to mix concrete cost more than is used to cost, but this is what is readily available today; I bought also a couple of galvanized brackets that I could lay in the concrete to hold the hand rail firmly up and some screws.
+These are the main materials that I needed to do the job, as for the handrail, I was using the old handrail.
+All I had to do is to fix the handrail to the timber post that would be fixed to the galvanized brackets at the bottom of the stairs, any other adjustment would be done while working on site.
 So, let us replace this set of stairs.

 One of the Scott Metal signs